Do Not Watch [Infinite]

 If resurrection was real, then awakening a supernatural power wasn't so far-fetched.

 Still, she didn't have time to figure it out now.
-What mattered was that with this power, she finally had a real chance against Mommy.
+What mattered was that with this power, she finally had a real chance against this monster.

-So Mo Bai decisively called out sweetly, "Mommy, the medicine's not in there."
+Thus, Mo Bai decisively called out sweetly, "Mom, the medicine's not in there."

-Her voice was soft and sugary, exactly how Mommy liked it.
+Her voice was soft and sugary, exactly how Mom liked it.

-Hearing it, Mommy let out a delighted shriek and jerked her head upward, straight into the door.
+Hearing it, Mom let out a delighted shriek and jerked her head upward, straight into the door.

-The sharp fishhook drove into the back of her skull, and Mommy screamed in agony as she ripped the door away with her bare hands.
+The sharp fishhook drove into the back of her skull, causing Mom to scream in agony as she ripped the door away with her bare hands.

 But the hook clung to her flesh, tearing off a chunk as she pulled.

 She turned, snarling furiously with bloodshot eyes, "Was it you?
-Did you try to hurt Mommy?"
+Did you try to hurt your Mom?"

 Mo Bai didn't flinch.
-Tilting her head at her most flattering angle, she looked up at Mommy with wide, trembling eyes and replied pitifully, "No, I just wanted to tell you that the medicine wasn't there.
+Tilting her head at her most flattering angle, she looked up at the monster with wide, trembling eyes and replied pitifully, "No, I just wanted to tell you that the medicine wasn't there.
 I didn't know you hadn't opened the door.
 There's a hook on it."

 "Hook?"
-Mommy's head twisted stiffly toward the door.
+Mom's head twisted stiffly toward the door.

 The panel still had strands of her hair hanging from it.
 She reached up and plucked them off.